Nadda launches poll campaign in Assam;asserts BJP will win 100 plus seats | Politics

 He also claimed that the Numaligarh Refinery was given aboost and the bio-refinery upgraded, 15 new national highwayswere created, 21 state highways upgraded and five new bridgeswill be set up over the river Brahmaputra.

-It was due to Modi's initiative that 35 lakh toilets weremade and Assam became Open Defecation Free, along withproviding 17 lakh new gas connections, leading to womenempowerment, he said.
+It was due to Modi's initiative that 35 lakh toilets weremade and Assam became Open Defecation Free, he said.

+Besides, 17 lakh new gas connections were also provided toensure empowerment of women, he added.

 Referring to the state government's initiative of providingscooty and cycles to girl students, Nadda said this was ''a wayof showing respect to women and providing them with anoppurtunity to pursue education and get empowered''.